 - 1. Policies and framework: Our Modern Slavery Statement is supported by Keolis Downer's policies based on the Keolis "Konformite" program which incorporates human rights, employee conduct, supplier conduct, sustainable procurement and modern slavery. - 2.
 Processes, procedures and standards: Our policies and framework are supported by procedures and standards to prevent modern slavery occurring within our supply chain.
 These include: - Employee training including at induction related to Modern Slavery and other employment and business policies; - Improvement of our Procurement processes and further training of procurement and contract management staff; - Supplier and subcontractor prequalification in line with procurement processes; - Standard terms and conditions for supply agreements and subcontracts, including our purchase order terms and conditions; - Supplier due diligence. - 3.
 Governance: Strong governance assures compliance with our policies, framework, processes, procedures and standards.
 Keolis Downer employees, suppliers, contractors and consultants can raise concerns about modern slavery through our formal whistleblower process. - 4.
 Continuous improvement: Keolis Downer is committed to continually enhancing our approach to modern slavery.
-Keolis Downer's progress in Financial Year 2023 is set out below while our focus areas for Financial Year 2024 are outlined on page 18.
+Keolis Downer's progress in Financial Year 2024 is set out below while our focus areas for Financial Year 2025 are outlined in Criteria G Looking Forward.

-During 2023, Keolis Downer took the following steps to mitigate the risk of modern slavery based on the objectives identified in our FY22 Modern Slavery Statement.
+During 2024, Keolis Downer took the following steps to mitigate the risk of modern slavery based on the objectives identified in our FY23 Modern Slavery Statement.

-LOOKING BACK: 2022 OBJECTIVES
+LOOKING BACK: 2024 OBJECTIVES

-Focus Area Objective Outcome Communicate our Modern Slavery commitments internally and externally: Deliver our Keolis Downer modern slavery e-learning general training module to operating entities and employees to increase employee awareness of modern slavery and the risks it poses to our operations and supply chain activity; Completed Continue to incorporate our modern slavery training module to form part of Keolis Downer employee induction process; Completed Develop an enhanced Keolis Downer modern slavery training module to be specifically targeted to Purchasing, Procurement, Contract Management, supplier relations and operational management staff to ensure enhanced awareness of modern slavery issues and relevant policies, in order that breaches of Keolis Downer's policies can be identified and reported.
-Completed Improve systems and processes to comply with KD's Policies: Updated procurement policies and procedures including reference to modern slavery to be uploaded onto the Keolis Downer operating entities intranet sites for business wide access; Partially Completed Continue to review and progressively build in specific modern slavery terms and conditions into our procurement templates and supply contracts as each of them are varied or renewed.
-Continuing Better understand our supply chain: Carry out further assessment and monitoring of higher-risk suppliers and/or Tier 2 suppliers; Completed eolis Downer's Modern Slavery Working Group is comprised of members of the operations, finance, legal, procurement and communications departments from the Group's operating entities.
+Focus Area Objective Outcome Communicate our Modern Slavery commitments internally and externally: Keolis Downer modern slavery e-learning general training module to continue to be delivered to all employees including as a part of Keolis Downer employee induction process; Completed Increase our understanding: Enhanced Keolis Downer modern slavery procurement training module converted to e-learning and delivered to ensure enhanced awareness of modern slavery issues and relevant policies, in order that breaches of Keolis Downer's policies can be identified and reported.
+Partially Completed Modern slavery training content to be included in the Keolis Downer site-based induction process for suppliers working at each site.
+Completed Improve systems and processes to comply with KD's Policies: Continue to review and progressively build in specific modern slavery terms and conditions into our procurement templates and supply contracts as each of them are varied or renewed.
+Continuing Better understand our supply chain: Further assessment and monitoring of higher-risk suppliers and/or Tier 2 suppliers; Completed Further engagement with our suppliers to ensure the alignment of values on modern slavery practices to be undertaken by procurement and contract management specific staff.
+Partially Completed .ut 40 Explore whether supplier risk and compliance assessment can be enhanced through Keolis Downer group wide use of a technological platform solution.
+Continuing - to be reassessed by Group following separation of Yarra Trams.